-In this study, we adopt a discrete choice model to analyze harvesters' problem.
-Harvesters are assumed to make daily binary decision: to continue the cruise or to return to the port.
-Discrete choice framework is commonly used to analyze harvesters' decision in fishery.
-Location and target fisheries choices have been mainly considered in literature.
+In this study, we adopt a discrete choice model to analyze the harvester's problem.
+Harvesters are assumed to make daily binary decisions: to continue the cruise or to return to the port.
+Discrete choice framework is commonly used to analyze harvesters' decisions in fisheries economics.
+Location and target fishery choices have been the focus in literature.
 The primary approach of these studies builds on the discrete choice random utility model (RUM).
-An advantage of RUM is the ability to estimate the structural parameters2 with appropriate modelling, and hence it can be used to policy simulations.
-The first work which applied RUM to fisheries choice problem is Bockstael and Opaluch (1983).
+An advantage of RUM is the ability to estimate the structural parameters with appropriate modelling, and hence it can be used in policy simulations.
+4 The first work which applied RUM to the fisheries choice problem is Bockstael and Opaluch (1983).
 Eales and Wilen (1986) emphasize the location choice as an important margin, and point out that the short-run behavior may be a source of rent dissipation, and model the location choice problem as a discrete choice problem.
-Following these studies, there are series of works which analyze the harvesters' location choice3 and fishery choice4.
-Holland and Sutinen (1999) integrated these two choices.
-Namely, they build a model that estimate joint choice behavior of fishery and location.
-Although these approaches illustrate the harvesters' behavior, the model itself is static and hence it could be applied to limited fisheries such as sedentary or coastal fisheries with short-trip.
-Curtis and Hicks (2000) extend the approach by modeling the forward-looking behavior and apply it to the Hawaiian longline fishery, where the trip length is moderately long.
-With this model, the choice of location is not spot maximizing behavior, but maximize sum of utility from multi-period trip.
+Following these studies, there are series of works which analyze the harvester's location choice and fishery choice. ^{5,6} Holland and Sutinen (1999) integrated these two choices.
+Namely, they build a model that estimates the joint choice of fishery and location.
+Although these approaches illustrate the harvester's behavior, the model itself is static and hence it can only be applied to a limited subset of fisheries such as sedentary or coastal fisheries with short trips.
+Curtis and Hicks (2000) extend the approach by modeling the forward-looking behavior and apply it to the Hawaiian longline fishery, where trip length is moderately long.
+With this model, the choice of location is not spot-maximizing behavior, but maximizes the sum of utility from multi-period trips.
 This dynamic approach was extended by Hicks and Schnier (2006, 2008).
 They modeled dynamic choice of location by explicitly modeling "trajectory" with the value function approach.
 While this approach explicitly illustrates the dynamics of location choice, it is computationally complicated.
-The main problem left unanswered in the literature is how to determine the length of trip.
-Hicks and Schnier assume that the length of trip is known before leaving the port.
+The main problem left unanswered in the literature is how to determine the length of a trip.
+Hicks and Schnier assume that the length of a trip is known before leaving the port.
 This assumption is critical for the value function approach.
-In reality, the harvesters adjust the length responding to the ocean condition, although they have some exante decisions.
+In reality, harvesters adjust the length as they respond to ocean conditions, although they make some ex-ante decisions.